Chen Ching-tsai

 Chen Ching-tsai (陳慶財 (陈庆财, Chén Qìngcái); born 26 December 1952) is a Taiwanese politician.
 He was Deputy Secretary-General of the Executive Yuan from 2008 to 2014.

 Education

-Chen earned a master's degree in accounting from National Chengchi University in 1993 and an executive MBA from National Taiwan University in 2005.
+Chen earned a master's degree in accounting from National Chengchi University in 1993 and a Master of Business Administration (M.B.A.) from National Taiwan University in 2005.

 Career

 Chen was the accountant-general of the Ministry of Economic Affairs in 1999–2000.
 In 2000, he started to work for the Directorate-General of Budget, Accounting and Statistics, first as an accounting officer and chief secretary until 2003, then director-general of the First Bureau in 2003-2004 and deputy minister from 2004 to 2006.
 In 2008, he became Deputy Secretary-General of the Executive Yuan, remaining in this position until 2014.